cybertraining-dsc/sp21-599-356/project/index.md

 ## 5.4 Scenario four(applying timesteps)

 The final MAE of train set is around 0.06 and the one of test set is around 0.30.
 Also, the RMSE between real data and predicted data is around 340843.
 Out of all scenarios, the predictive graph shows to have the most differences.
-However, in the last part, there is a somewhat similar tendency.
+However, in the last part, there is a somewhat akin tendency.

 ![Figure 9](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/Error_For_SenarioFour.png)